RAAF Base East Sale: Accidents and incidents

-Those civilians injured on Seaspray Beach were as follows:-

-16 year old Miss Noreen Cullen of Sale had both feet severed above the ankles.
+The injured civilians were: 16 year old Miss Noreen Cullen of Sale had both feet severed above the ankles.
 Sixty year old Hector Ernest Luxford of Sale had his right foot above the ankle and his left foot severely gashed and practically severed.
 Miss Annette Plant of Sale received an injured left leg.
 Miss Doreen McFadyen of Sale received an injured left toe.
 13 year old Percy Orchard of Sale received injuries to his hand and cuts and abrasions to his legs.
 Mr. Rowland care of Leslies, Sale, suffered slight abrasions to his left leg.

 Noreen Cullen and Hector Luxford were taken to Nicholls Cottage at Seaspray, waiting the completion of Blood Serum transfusion before their transfer to the Gippsland District Hospital for further blood transfusions and admission.

 In 1962, four Vampire jets from CFS at East Sale formed "The Red Sales" aerobatic display team.
 However while practising aerobatic routines on 15 August, all four Red Sales crashed in formation after failing to recover from a manoeuvre, killing six Central Flying School staff.

-On 29 October 1991 a Boeing 707 of No. 33 Squadron crashed into the sea 43 km south of RAAF Base East Sale while on a training flight.
+On 29 October 1991, a Boeing 707 of No. 33 Squadron crashed into the sea 43 km south of RAAF Base East Sale while on a training flight.
 The aircraft stalled after an asymmetric flight condition was mishandled, causing an unrecoverable loss of control.
 All five RAAF crew were killed in the accident.